uswds/uswds-site/_components/accordions.md

       <h4 class="usa-heading">Accessibility</h4>
       <ul class="usa-content-list">
         <li>
-          Code header areas in the accordion as <code>&lt;buttons&gt;</code> so that they are usable with both screen readers and the keyboard.
+          <strong>Code header areas in the accordion as buttons.</strong> Using a <code>&lt;button&gt;</code> assures that accordions are usable with both screen readers and the keyboard.
         </li>
         <li>
-          Buttons should state if they are expanded with <code>aria-expanded=<wbr>"true"</code>.
+          <strong>Use aria-expanded on buttons to express an accordion’s default state.</strong> Buttons should state if they are expanded by default with <code>aria-expanded=<wbr>"true"</code>.
 The <code>aria-expanded=<wbr>"false"</code> attributes will be added to other buttons when the accordion is initialized by the JavaScript.
         </li>
         <li>
-          Each button has a unique name <code>aria-controls=<wbr>"id"</code> that associates the control to the appropriate region by referencing the controlled element&rsquo;s <code>id</code>.
+          <strong>Use unique ids.</strong> Each button has a unique name <code>aria-controls=<wbr>"id"</code> that associates the control to the appropriate region by referencing the controlled element&rsquo;s <code>id</code>.
         </li>
         <li>
-          Each content area will have its <code>aria-hidden</code> attribute set to either <code>true</code> or <code>false</code> by the component, depending on its corresponding button&rsquo;s <code>aria-expanded</code> attribute.
+          <strong>The accordion uses javascript to set the aria-hidden value of its content area.</strong> Each content area will have its <code>aria-hidden</code> attribute set to either <code>true</code> or <code>false</code> by the component, depending on its corresponding button&rsquo;s <code>aria-expanded</code> attribute.
 To ensure that your content is accessible in the event that the JavaScript does not load or is disabled, you should not set <code>aria-hidden=<wbr>"true"</code> on any of your content areas.
         </li>
       </ul>
     </div>